sosan/scenarios-istio/service-mesh-vs-ingress/step5/text.md

 > kubectl 73923 root    9u  IPv6 425760      0t0  TCP ip6-localhost:tproxy (LISTEN)
 > ```

-By using the "port-forward" command, traffic to localhost:8081 will now be directed to the ingress gateway.
+By using the "port-forward" command, traffic to localhost:8081 will now be directed to the service `istio-ingressgateway`.
 If you open curl and type request in that address, you will find that the gateway will reject your request. **This is the default behavior of the gateway.**

 ```plain
 curl -v localhost:8081